bakalar/VirtualAssistantApp/README.md

 # VirtualAssistantApp
-iOS application that demonstrates using VirtualAssistantKit
+iOS application that demonstrates using VirtualAssistantKit.
+VirtualAssistantKit framework allows you to communicate with an application using your natural voice.